neilgee/slicknav-menu/readme.txt

  - Fix Menu to Head, using position fixed to body tag

  - Option for branding logo opposite menu label - smaller works better such as 40px in height and up to 140px in width

+ - Option to hide header with a '.site-header' class when Slicknav Menu is visible

  - Option to add in a search field at the bottom of the menu